Devessier/xstatebyexample/src/components/search-as-you-type/machine.md

         },
         "item.click": {
           target: "Inactive",
+          actions: [
-          actions: "Assign selected item as current search input into context", },
+            "Assign selected item as current search input into context", /**
+             * We reset the available items when an item has been clicked because this is
+             * as if we were starting a new interaction session.
+An item has been selected
+             * and we don't want to see the previous and stale results when focus the input.
+             */
+            "Reset available items in context",
+          ],
+        },
       },
     },